antonioprates/sugar/README.md

 $ sudo ./install.sh
 ```

-If you don't need the source, you can remove the it afterwards:
+If you don't need the source, you can remove the folder afterwards:

 ```sh
 $ cd .. && rm -rf sugar